Advocating for change for women and girls in Georgia.

 Now entering its sixth successful year, GWPI is a leadership, advocacy and civic engagement training for women from diverse backgrounds.
 GWPI Fellows meet over the course of one year for education, team building, and hands-on learning, as they work collaboratively on a real world policy project that impacts the lives of women and girls in Georgia.

 Here are a few quick facts about women’s political participation in Georgia.

-Only 22.9% of Georgia state legislators are women
+Only 22.9%of Georgia state legislators are women Georgia is

 GWPI: A powerful network of advocates